aws-samples/aws-media-replay-engine-samples/source/mre-model-samples/Models/AudioEmbeddingModel/README.md

 - Featurer

 **Description**:
-This model endpoint uses [OpenL3](https://github.com/marl/openl3) library to embed audio signal into vectors.
+This model endpoint uses [OpenL3](https://github.com/marl/openl3) library to embed audio signals into vectors.
 This endpoint is created based on a BYOC(Bring Your Own Custom) inference image.

 **Use Cases**:
 - Ace serve and double fault serve audio embedding
-- Any audio classification based on embedding
+- Any audio classification use cases based on audio embedding

 **Model Type**:
-- Open-source libraries hosted as Amazon SageMaker endpoint
+- Open-source models hosted as Amazon SageMaker endpoint

 **Methods for training data collection and annotation**
 N/A